How I Took a Step Back to Move My Career Forward

 It was hard not to do some serious contemplation after being asked this question repeatedly, but I knew what I wanted to accomplish, and that’s what I told them.
 “An internship would allow me the opportunity to focus on the foundational HR methodologies and practices in a real-world environment, and will help me become a better HR business partner in the future,” was my response.
 And it’s true.

-I’m fortunate enough now to have a boss that understands my career path and adjusts my workload and projects as such.
-I’m able to bring my previous experiences and skills to the table, and they are teaching me more in-depth HR practices.
+I’m fortunate enough now to have a boss that understands my career path and adjusts my workload, projects and learning experiences accordingly.
+I’m able to bring my previous experiences and skills to the table, and in return they are teaching me more in-depth knowledge of HR practices.

 It can be difficult in some situations.
 For example, I may say something with confidence in a meeting with people outside of our small department, and quickly realize the people around the table have only seen intern attached to my name.
 I do feel the innate need to explain myself and detailed work history, but have learned not to say anything at all.